-The University's investments are interests in five commingled funds.
+The University's investments are interests in six commingled funds.
 These funds are hedge funds that hold both long and short positions in equities, fixed income, and financial derivatives.
-The University's interests in four of the funds may be liquidated without penalty as follows: (a) two on an annual basis with 45-day notice; (b) one on an annual basis with 30-day notice, beginning March 31, 2012; and (c) one on an annual basis with 65-day notice beginning September 30, 2012.
-One-half of the University's interest in the fifth fund may be liquidated without penalty on a quarterly basis with 30-day notice.
-The other half of the University's interest in the fund is under a 2-year lock-up that ends on June 30, 2012; thereafter, it can be liquidated quarterly without penalty.
+The University's interests in four of the funds may be liquidated without penalty as follows: (a) two on an annual basis with 45-day notice; (b) one on a quarterly basis with 30-day notice; and (c) one on an annual basis with 30-day notice beginning September 30, 2012.
+The University's interest in the fifth fund may be liquidated in quarterly increments of 25% with a 65-day notice.
+The University's interest in the sixth fund may be liquidated semi-annually beginning December 31, 2014.
+The notice period for the fund is 60 days.